 • Product or campaign

 Rotate them across posts and track which group performs best.
-You’ll be surprised how much difference the right hashtags make — and how often people rely on the wrong ones.
+You’ll be surprised by how much difference the right hashtags make.

 How to use hashtags for business growth